AlexMoyo98/StandaloneApp/README.md

 Therefore output the calculations based on the users choices

-The radio buttons will have a label explaining that user should only choose one of each
+The radio buttons will have a label explaining that user should only choose one of each All the user inputs across the forms are inherited to the main form you might see this if ever you will run the application

 This application waas developed using C# WPF Visual Studio 2017 This can only be used with Visual Studio